 Imagine Provence.
 What comes to mind?

-All agreed that it was a memorable day of discovery and learning about the Provençal way of life – beautiful, delicious, indulgent and precious –quite different from the fast-paced, demanding life of a typical American university student.
+Some students had never set foot on a farm before!
+All agreed that it was a charming afternoon of discovery and learning about a way of life quite different from that of a typical American university student.

 AUCP excursions help students get out and about to discover and above all, experience numerous aspects of Provençal life outside of Aix-en-Provence and the AUCP walls.
 Past excursions this summer included a visit to the calanques of Cassis,the city of Marseille and the hilltop villages of Provence.
 Stay tuned for more blog posts on upcoming excursions to local vineyards and to the opera!